wcandillon/jsoniq-mongodb-examples/README.md

-# jsoniq-mongodb-examples
-JSONiq Query Examples for MongoDB
+#JSONiq Query Examples for MongoDB